 A Running workout can be slow-paced or fast-paced, build endurance, speed, or power, and work fast-twitch or slow-twitch muscles.
-Furthermore, it can be performed on the road, a hill, in the gym, with a weighted vest or parachute.
+Furthermore, it can be performed on the road, on a hill, or in the gym, with a weighted vest or parachute.
 I think you get the picture.
-You can do almost anything with a running workout, and the result is also just as impressive.
+You can do almost anything with a running workout, and the result is just as impressive.

 A thirty-minute running workout a day can drastically change your life.
 Moreover, it can help build muscles, speed, power, burn fat, and increase endurance.
 The trick is to change it up and use different running surfaces.
 As a result, running improves cardiovascular health, weight management, athleticism, and weight room performance.